shaemarks/shaemarks/README.md

 - 📘 I'm earning my BS in Computer Science at Northeastern University
 - ✨I've coded in Java, Python, ISL+ for Racket, and I have a little experience with web development
 - 🌱 I’m currently learning object-oriented program design practices, as well as product design with a focus on the outdoors
+- 😄 I enjoy painting, biking, and playing the kalimba
 - 💞️ I’m looking to collaborate on software development projects in Java
 - 📫 How to reach me: email marks.sh@northeastern.edu